This sample demonstrates the use of the Database Change Data Capture Input Adapter for Oracle and SQL Server databases.

 Add the JAR file containing the JDBC driver for your database —

 sqljdbc4.jar— to your Maven repository and or add the dependency to the project's pom file.

 In StreamBase Studio, import this sample with the following steps:

-Select change-data-capture sample from the Native Database Connectivity Adapters category.
+Select Database Change Data Capture input adapter sample from the Native Database Connectivity Adapters category.

 StreamBase Studio creates a project for the sample.